ipbc-dev/BitTubeVid/support/doc/dependencies.md

 By default, you cannot access your server via public IP.
 To do so, you must configure firewall:

 ```
-# Ports used by peertube dev setup
+# Ports used by bittube dev setup
 sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp
 sudo firewall-cmd --permanent --zone=public --add-port=9000/tcp
 # Optional